 The University of Tulsa’s Student Research Grant Program provides assistance for students to engage in worthwhile research projects that otherwise may not be possible as a result of a lack of financial support.
 It is hoped this grant program will open new areas of research, and stimulate more students to engage in research activities.
 We encourage you to contact Debra Owen at 918-631-2714 if you have any questions about your project.

 Any graduate student or undergraduate is eligible to apply for research support under this program provided he or she is enrolled in a course for which credit for research is given.
 These courses include Independent Study, Research, and Thesis or Dissertation.
+Students applying for a summer research grant must be enrolled in research for the summer or upcoming fall semester.
+Graduate students may be considered for a grant and not enrolled in one of these courses as long as the research is related to their graduate studies.
+If this is the case, the advisor must discuss how the research supports the student’s studies in the recommendation letter.
 Students in Arts and Humanities are encouraged to consider the definition of “research” in light of their own discipline.
 Enrolled students who are involved in the Tulsa Undergraduate Research Challenge (TURC) or other university sponsored research programs are also eligible.
 Students that are solely pursuing degree programs in the College of Law are not eligible for student research grants.